aliwang2001/Dear-Data-Analysis/README.md

 ## Adding article to home page

+OPTIONAL: Copy and paste "python /ul/aliwang/website/homearticle.py" into WAG server.
+You may skip the instructions below.

 Copy and paste the section below.
 Comments are in the code and will act as a guide.